RickStrahl/BlogPosts/2023-06/Creating a Runtime Checker and Installer for a .NET Core WPF Application/CreatingARuntimeCheckerAndInstallerForANetCoreWpfApplication.md

 ##AD##

 ### Small Console Project
-The project is a small .NET 4.72 Console project that produces a small EXE file (~30k).
-I'm using .NET 4.72 since it's available on any Windows 10+ platform (and likely on anything Windows 7+).
+The project is a small **.NET 4.72 Console project** that produces a small fully self-contained .EXE file (~30k).
+I'm using .NET 4.72 since it's built-in on any Windows 10+ platform (and likely on anything Windows 7+) and has no other dependencies.

 You can use the project as is to create the EXE, but you'll probably want to rename the executable to something that matches your application like `myAppLauncher` or `myAppInstaller` etc.